Open-Source-Lodge/lask/README.md

 temperature = 0.7
 max_tokens = 4096
-streaming = true  # Enable streaming (this is the default)
+streaming = true  # Enable streaming (this is the default) system_prompt = You are Claude, an AI assistant by Anthropic.  # Provider-specific system prompt
 ```

 #### AWS Bedrock